 Travelling Around China

-We really wanted to go to Japan and Thailand while living in China, but since our holiday time is the same as the rest of China, the cost of flights were outrageous.
+We really wanted to go to Japan and Thailand while living in China, but since our holiday time is the same as the rest of China, the cost of flights was outrageous.
 We opted to spend our holidays closer to home.

 Breakdown Of Travel Costs: